 I love how the definitions include pioneers in the traditional sense, but also pioneers in terms of creativity and methods.
 My ancestors were pioneers in many different ways.

-This week marks the 167th anniversary of the Mormon pioneers’ arrival in the Salt Lake Valley for the first time.
+Every July, Utahns commemorate the arrival of the Mormon Pioneers in the Salt Lake Valley for the first time.
 Although none of my ancestors were in that first group, some of my ancestors did travel by wagon and on foot from Illinois to Utah in the coming decade immediately there after.
 These people traveled to a new home in hopes of a life in which they were freely able to live their religion.

 Others of my ancestors were pioneers for different reasons.
 Some traveled to California by boat in search of gold.
 Others emigrated to rural America from Manchester, England in 1885, hoping to avoid the devastating poverty and sickness that killed much of the family.

 Other Types of Pioneers

 My grandfather, too, was a pioneer.
 His mother remained in Yugoslavia (now Croatia) for him to be born, while his father traveled to America.
 Then, my grandpa too traveled to America, entering through Ellis Island, before they ended up with father Roy in Chicago.
 He was not even a year old.
 My grandfather grew up speaking Croatian.
 His family were pioneers living in a new land.

 Although much of our school learning for American history is about the pioneers who traveled across the American continent to arrive in Oregon or Utah, I find it a comfort to remember that more recent ancestors also were pioneers.
 Here are a few examples I can show my kids.

 - My husband left his parents and siblings to relocate to the Midwest, the first to do that in his extended family.